benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 }
 ```

-These tests are analagous to the python tests in the previous section.
-Normally, I would not unit test both the `pybind11` python wrappers and the underlying C++ definitions for such simple functions.
-However, you can imagine an instance in which you didn't want to expose all of your C++ code with python wrappers, but you still wanted to unit test that C++ code.
-Likewise, the python wrappers can get quite complex and it may be useful to test your C++ code independently of the wrapping code.
+These tests are analogous to the Python tests in the previous section.
+Normally, I would not unit test both the `pybind11` Python wrappers and the underlying C++ definitions for such simple functions.
+However, you can imagine an instance in which you didn't want to expose all of your C++ code with Python wrappers, but you still wanted to unit test that C++ code.
+Likewise, the Python wrappers can get quite complex and it may be useful to test your C++ code independently of the wrapping code.

 Your directory structure should now look something like this: